 History of the inflation target

-The origin of the inflation target
+Establishment of the inflation target

-In January 1993, the Riksbank announced that price stability was still the overall objective of monetary policy, despite the move to a floating exchange rate, and quantified it as a two-percent inflation target, measured as an increase in the consumer price index (CPI), with a tolerance level of +/- 1 percentage point.
-The idea of the tolerance interval was to make it clear that deviations from the inflation target were probable, and that the Riksbank's aim was to try to limit these deviations.
-The inflation target would formally begin to apply from 1st January 1995.
-Over the two years leading up to 1995, monetary policy was to be aimed at preventing the underlying rate of inflation , which had decreased to a level around two per cent, from increasing again.
+In January 1993, the Riksbank announced that price stability, even with a floating exchange rate, was still the overall objective of monetary policy.
+Price stability would now be achieved by giving monetary policy a direct inflation target of 2 per cent, then measured as an annual increase in the consumer price index (CPI), with a tolerance level of +/− 1 percentage point.
+The idea of the tolerance interval was to make it clear that deviations from the inflation target were probable, and that the Riksbank’s aim was to try to limit these deviations.
+The inflation target would formally begin to apply from 1 January 1995.
+Over the two years leading up to 1995, monetary policy was to be aimed at preventing the underlying rate of inflation, which had decreased to a level around two per cent, from increasing again.
 When the fixed exchange rate was abandoned, the value of the krona against other currencies had weakened substantially and there was a risk of it, together with other factors, pushing up inflation.

 Was this information helpful?
 After your answear a textbox appears